Azure-Samples/active-directory-b2c-dotnet-webapp-and-webapi/README.md

 1. Open the `Web.config` file for the `TaskWebApp` project.
 1. Find the key `ida:Tenant` and replace the value with your `<your-tenant-name>.onmicrosoft.com`.
+1. Find the key `ida:AadInstance` and replace the value with your `<your-tenant-name>.b2clogin.com`.
 1. Find the key `ida:TenantId` and replace the value with your Directory ID.
 1. Find the key `ida:ClientId` and replace the value with the Application ID from your web application `My Test ASP.NET Web Application` registration in the Azure portal.
 1. Find the key `ida:ClientSecret` and replace the value with the Client secret from your web application in in the Azure portal.